scloud19/SECipedia/Linux/Linux Basics/Linux.md

 SC = Similar command

 Basic Linux Commands

+sort
+	quickly puts the lines of a text file in alphabetic order

 touch
 	creates a file
 		If this is already present, updates the timestamp

+diff -u file1 file2
+	Find the differences between 2 text files

+file filename
+	Have the system guess what kind of file FILENAME is.

 grep
 	Prints the lines from a file or input stream that match an expression.

+	egrep (grep -E) is a more powerful version of grep

+	grep understands regExs

 	Ex: Print the lines in /etc/passwd that contain the text root
 		$ grep root /etc/passwd

 	Ex: Find all lines that contain "root" in /etc/
 		$ grep root /etc/*

+		Very helpful because it lists what file the match was found in

+		Important switches
+			-i
+				case-insensitive matches

+			-v
+				Prints all lines that DON'T match the search expression

 Displaying contents of files
 	cat FILE - display the contents of a file